WaterFutures/EPyT-Flow/docs/tut.quality.rst

 `EPANET-MSX <https://github.com/OpenWaterAnalytics/epanet-msx>`_.

 The central concept in advanced quality analysis is the concept of a *species*.
-A species can be living matter such as bacteria or chemicals such as chlorine, arsenit, etc.
+A species can be living matter such as bacteria or chemicals such as chlorine, arsenite, etc.
 In EPANET-MSX, we distinguish between two types of species:
 *bulk species*, which are species "living" in the water, and *surface/wall species*, which are species "living" on link/pipe walls.
-The interaction of different species are modeled by *reaction equations*.
+The interaction of different species is modeled by *reaction equations*.

 More details about species and their reaction equations can be found in the `EPANET-MSX user manual <https://cfpub.epa.gov/si/si_public_file_download.cfm?p_download_id=547058&Lab=CESER>`_.